Skip to navigation Skip to content

 • a No Show, No Pay failure or connection failure cannot be applied when the incident of non-compliance occurs during a reconnection failure period

-A reconnection failure event may occur during a period the CDP job seeker is receiving nil payment due to the recovery of a previous penalty amount.
+A reconnection failure event may occur during a period the RAES job seeker is receiving nil payment due to the recovery of a previous penalty amount.

-A CDP job seeker can have a non-attendance failure, a reconnection failure and a No Show, No Pay failure in the same instalment period.
+A RAES job seeker can have a non-attendance failure, a reconnection failure and a No Show, No Pay failure in the same instalment period.

 5